 Histamine, Heart Rhythm, Spike Protein, Mast Cells – oh my!

-Histamine is a biogenic amine produced by the body, by the gut microbiome, and also found in foods.
+Histamine is a biogenic amine produced by your cells, by the gut microbiome, and also found in foods.
 It is produced by converting the amino acid histidine into histamine through a decarboxylation reaction.
 Other biogenic amines include tyramine, cadaverine, and putrescine.
-These biogenic amines are required in just the right amount and in the right tissues.
-However, all of these biogenic amines can cause negative effects if consumed or produced in excess (diarrhea, food poisoning, vomiting, sweating, or tachycardia).[ref]
+Biogenic amines are required in just the right amount and in the right tissues.
+High levels of biogenic amines can cause negative effects (diarrhea, food poisoning, vomiting, sweating, or tachycardia) if consumed or produced in excess .[ref]

 Histamine is most commonly associated with allergic reactions, such as when your nose runs due to pollen allergies in the spring.
 But there is much more to the histamine story than just watery eyes and a runny nose during allergy season.